-- Drill a pilot hole a bit smaller in diameter than the screw hook shank.
+- Drill a pilot hole slightly smaller than the screw hook’s shank to prevent splitting the wood.

-- Start the screw hook in the hole.
+- Start the screw hook by twisting it a few turns into the hole by hand.

-- Slide the eye over the screw hook.
+- Slide the screw eye over the curved part of the screw hook.

 VIDEO TRANSCRIPT